Standard Terms of Business

 1. These terms and conditions set out the general terms under which we undertake our business.
-The specific conditions relating to particular assignments will be covered in a separate letter of engagement.
+The specific conditions relating to particular assignments will be covered in a separate Engagement Letter and accompanying Schedule of Services.

-2. This engagement letter, the schedule of services and our standard terms and conditions of business are governed by, and should be construed in accordance with UK law.
+2. The Engagement letter, Schedule of Services and our Standard Terms of Business are governed by, and should be construed in accordance with UK law.
 Each party agrees that the courts of UK will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it.
 Each party irrevocably waives any right to object to any action being brought in those Courts, to claim that the action has been brought in an inappropriate forum, or to claim that those Courts do not have jurisdiction.

 Commissions or other benefits

-6. In some circumstances, commissions or other benefits may become payable to us in respect of transactions which we arrange for you.
+7. In some circumstances, commissions or other benefits may become payable to us in respect of transactions which we arrange for you.
 Where this happens we will notify you in writing of the amount and terms of payment.
-The same will apply where the payment is made to or transactions are arranged by a person or business connected with ours.
-We will not reduce the fees we would otherwise charge by the amount of the commissions or benefits.

 Conflicts of interest